alemohamad/php-101/lesson3.md

 </html>
 ```

 As you can see, the script contains two pages: the initial, empty form and the result page generated after hitting the ```submit``` button.
 In order to decide which page to display, the script first tests for the presence of the ```$_POST['submit']``` variable.
-If it doesn’t find it, it assumes that the form has yet to be submitted, and displays the initial list of days.
+If it doesn't find it, it assumes that the form has yet to be submitted, and displays the initial list of days.
 Once the form has been submitted, the same script will be called to process the form input.
 This time, however, the ```$_POST['submit']``` variable *will* be set, and so PHP will not display the initial page, but rather the page containing the result message.

-Note that for this to work, your ```submit``` button must have a value assigned to its “name” attribute, and you must check for that value in the primary conditional statement.
+Note that for this to work, your ```submit``` button must have a value assigned to its "name" attribute, and you must check for that value in the primary conditional statement.
 And in case you were wondering, the ```$_SERVER``` array is a special PHP variable which always holds server information, including the path and name of the currently executing script.

 Next up, loops.